copp1723/onekeel_agent/README.md

-# AI Agent Backend using Eko
+# AgentFlow - AI Agent Backend using Eko

 A flexible AI agent backend using Fellou Eko that executes various tasks including web crawling, flight status checking, and dealer interactions.
 The agent accepts natural language input and returns structured data as JSON.
+It's specifically designed for automotive dealerships to analyze CRM reports, generate insights, and distribute them via email to different stakeholders.

 ## Features